Moral Panic (album): Music videos

 The music video for "Is Everybody Going Crazy?" premiered on the band's YouTube channel on 25 March 2020.
 The video was directed by Remi Laudat and co-produced by Juliette Larthe, Chris Murdoch and Yssis McKen.
 The video features the band in grey rainsuits performing in a dark room with cameras running at various angles and vantage points.
 On 10 August 2020, "Real Love Song" premiered on the band's YouTube and Vevo channels.

 Moral Panic: The Complete Edition

 On 29 October 2021, a deluxe version of the album was released comprising the 11 songs from the standard edition with the addition of the five songs from the band's Moral Panic II EP.

 Track listing

-All songs written by Conor Mason, Joe Langridge-Brown and Dominic Craik, except tracks 4, 5, 7, 8 & 9 by Conor Mason, Joe Langridge-Brown, Dominic Craik, Jim Irvin & Julian Emery.
+All songs written by Conor Mason, Joe Langridge-Brown and Dominic Craik, except tracks 4, 5, 7, 8 and 9 by Conor Mason, Joe Langridge-Brown, Dominic Craik, Jim Irvin and Julian Emery.